 Sarbanes-Oxley (SOX) Act

-In light of a series of high profile accounting scandals in the United States, the SOX Act of 2002 was put in to law as way of enhancing corporate responsibility and financial reporting, as well as combating corporate and accounting fraud.
-SOX is administered by the U.S. Securities and Exchange Commission (SEC), the organization responsible for protecting investors and maintaining the integrity of US financial markets.
+The SOX Act enhances corporate responsibility and financial reporting, as well as combating fraud.
+SOX is administered by the US Securities and Exchange Commission (SEC), the organization that protects investors and maintains the integrity of financial markets.

-SOX applies to public companies in the United States, as well as those based in other countries that are traded on US stock exchanges such as the New York Stock Exchange and NASDAQ.
-SOX also calls for document shredding and destruction in interrelated businesses and industries, including the accounting, legal, and records/information management industry, which works with companies on financial and corporate reporting.
-Find out more at the Identity Theft Clearinghouse.
+SOX applies to public companies in the US, as well as those based elsewhere that are traded on US stock exchanges.
+SOX also calls for document shredding in interrelated businesses and industries.
+Learn more at Identity Theft Clearinghouse.